-Students requiring information about the undergraduate tative of the appropriate School: School of Chemistry Mr W. J. Dunstan School of Optometry Professor J. Lederer Students requiring information about the graduate studies from: Graduate Diploma in Food and Drug Analysis Dr G. Crank or in the case of masters and doctors degrees from: School of Chemistry Associate Professor B. J. Orr School of Mathematics Associate Professor I. H. Sloan School of Optometry Professor J. Lederer School of Physics Associate Professor J. F. McConnell
+Students requiring information about the undergraduate courses should contact the representative of the appropriate School: Mr W. J. Dunstan

+School of Chemistry Mr W. J. Dunstan

+School of Optometry Dr M. Lang

+Students requiring information about the graduate studies which are available should seek advice from: Graduate Diploma in Food and Drug Analysis or in the case of masters and doctors degrees from:

+Faculty of Science